 The Commit Queue uses Swarming indirectly via the Try Server.

 So there is really 2 layers of control involved.
 The first being Buildbot master

 which controls the overall "build", which includes syncing the sources, compiling, requesting the test to be run on Swarming and asking it to report success or failure.
 The second layer is the Swarming server

 itself which "micro-distribute" test shards.
 Each test shard is actually a subset of the test cases for a single unit test executable.
 All the unit tests are run concurrently.
 So for example for a Try Job that requests

-to be run, they are all run simultaneously on different swarming slaves, and slow tests, like browser_tests, are further sharded across multiple slaves, all simultaneously.
+to be run, they are all run simultaneously on different Swarming bot, and slow tests, like browser_tests, are further sharded across multiple bots, all simultaneously.

 Here are pretty graphs:

 How using Swarming directly looks like